Projects

 RCP has been engaged to provide management services across design and delivery phases for the project, which will also feature seminar and meeting rooms, secure loading and quarantine areas, state-of-the-art repositories and shelving, audio-visual and film suites, and conservation and digitisation facilities.

 The facility will be located on the site that formerly held Defence House, which was demolished after the 7.8-magnitude Kaikōura earthquake of 2016.
-The building will be one of the most seismically resilient in Aotearoa, with base isolation allowing the building to remain safe and fully operational after a major earthquake.
-The building is targeting a 5 Green Star rating and will have one of the highest performing façades in the country, minimising the energy required to maintain repository conditions and ensuring collections remain protected even if power is lost to the building.
+The building will be one of the most seismically resilient in Aotearoa, with base isolation allowing it to remain safe and fully operational after a major earthquake.
+The building is targeting a 5 Green Star rating and will have one of the highest-performing façades in the country, minimising the energy required to maintain repository conditions and ensuring collections remain protected even if power is lost to the building.

-The interior will be designed to incorporate the most modern facilities for conservation and care of such important records, but perhaps the most important feature is for the public to have greater access to view the wide range of taonga within the facility.
+The interior will be designed to incorporate the most modern facilities for conserving and caring for such important records, but perhaps the most important feature is for the public to have greater access to view the wide range of taonga within the facility.

-The construction phase commenced in early 2022 and a strong focus has been placed on minimising the disruption to surrounding sites, including limiting noise disruption.
+Construction commenced in early 2022, and a strong focus has been placed on minimising the disruption to surrounding sites, including limiting noise disruption.

-Together, Archives New Zealand and the National Library of New Zealand hold irreplaceable taonga for the nation.
-The new facility with provide a highly modern, culturally sensitive and fitting home for such an important collection.
+Archives New Zealand and the National Library of New Zealand hold irreplaceable taonga for the nation.
+The new facility provides a highly modern, culturally sensitive and fitting home for such an important collection.